Jordan Kimball Breaks His Silence After Jenna Cooper Said She’ll Prove She Didn’t Cheat On Him

 The cheating scandal that rocked Bachelor in Paradise came from left field.
 After all, Jordan Kimball and Jenna Cooper appeared to be very happy and in love together.
 However, after Reality Steve published some texts that were allegedly sent by Cooper to her secret lover, everything seemed to fall apart.
 The texts in question belittled Jordan.
-The texts’ author, who’s presumably Jenna, said that she didn’t care about Kimball and was going through with the relationship to help her business.
+The texts’ author, who’s presumably was Jenna, said that she didn’t care about Kimball and was going through with the relationship to help her business.

 After the texts were published, Jordan broke off his engagement with Jenna, saying he believed the texts were written by her.
 Meanwhile, Jenna denied that the texts were real, and later vowed that she would prove the texts were falsified.
 She also said that “I look forward to returning to a place of happiness, joy, moving forward with Jordan, and life..”